/ˈoʊpən ˈtraɪəl/ – Phrase

 Definition: việc kiện tụng công khai.

-A more throughout explanation: An open-court trial refers to a legal proceeding where the court proceedings are conducted in a public setting, allowing members of the public, including the press, to attend and observe the trial.
+A more thorough explanation: An open-court trial refers to a legal proceeding where the court proceedings are conducted in a public setting, allowing members of the public, including the press, to attend and observe the trial.
 This is in contrast to closed-court trials, where access to the proceedings is restricted to only those directly involved in the case.
 The principle of open-court trials is based on the idea of transparency and accountability in the judicial process.

 Example: In the case of a serious criminal offense, the defendant has the right to request an open trial, where the proceedings are conducted in a public courtroom and are open to the general public.